Varenicline

-Varenicline (trade name Chantix and Champix) is a medication used for smoking cessation.
-Varenicline is also used for the treatment of dry eye disease.
+Varenicline, sold under the brand names Chantix and Champix among others, is a medication used for smoking cessation and for the treatment of dry eye syndrome.
+It is a nicotinic acetylcholine receptor partial agonist.
+When activated, this receptor leads to the release of dopamine in the nucleus accumbens, the brain's reward center, thereby reducing cravings and withdrawal symptoms with smoking cessation, although less pronounced than a full agonist (e.g. nicotine).

-The most common side-effects include nausea (feeling sick), insomnia (difficulty sleeping), abnormal dreams, headache and nasopharyngitis (inflammation of the nose and throat).
+Common side effects include nausea, insomnia, abnormal dreams, headache, and nasopharyngitis (inflammation of the nose and throat).
+Despite these potential adverse effects, varenicline has proven efficacy in helping individuals quit smoking.
+It is estimated that approximately one in eleven smokers who use varenicline successfully remain abstinent from tobacco at six months.

-It is a high-affinity partial agonist for nAChRα4β2, a subtype of nicotinic acetylcholine receptor (nAChR) that leads to the release of the neurotransmitter dopamine in the nucleus accumbens (reward center of the brain) when activated, and therefore, has the capacity to reduce the feelings of craving and withdrawal caused by smoking cessation.
-In this respect it is similar to cytisine and different from the nicotinic antagonist bupropion and nicotine replacement therapies (NRTs) like nicotine patches and nicotine gum.
-It is estimated that varenicline successfully helps one of every eleven people who smoke remain abstinent from tobacco at six months.

 It is on the World Health Organization's List of Essential Medicines.
-It is available as a generic medication.
-In 2020, it was the 275th most commonly prescribed medication in the United States, with more than 1million prescriptions.
+The medication is available as a generic medication.
+In the United States, varenicline was prescribed over 1 million times in 2020, ranking as the 275th most commonly prescribed medication.

 Medical uses

+Varenicline is indicated for use as an aid to smoking cessation treatment and for the treatment of the signs and symptoms of dry eye disease.

 Varenicline is used to help people stop smoking tobacco (smoking cessation).
-A meta-analysis found that less than 20% of people treated with varenicline remain abstinent from smoking at one year.
+A meta-analysis found that 20% of people treated with varenicline remain abstinent from smoking at one year.
 In a 2009 meta-analysis, varenicline was found to be more effective than bupropion (odds ratio 1.40) and nicotine replacement therapies (NRT) (odds ratio 1.56).

 A 2013 Cochrane overview and network meta-analysis concluded that varenicline is the most effective medication for tobacco cessation and that smokers were nearly three times more likely to quit tobacco use while on varenicline than with placebo treatment.
-Varenicline was more efficacious than bupropion or NRT and as effective as combination NRT for tobacco smoking cessation.
+Varenicline was more efficacious than bupropion or NRT and as effective as combination NRT for cessation of tobacco smoking.

-Varenicline has not been tested in those under 18 years old or pregnant women and therefore is not recommended for use by these groups.
-Varenicline is considered a class C pregnancy drug, as animal studies have shown no increased risk of congenital anomalies; however, no data from human studies is available.
-An observational study is currently being conducted assessing for malformations related to varenicline exposure, but has no results yet.
-An alternate drug is preferred for smoking cessation during breastfeeding due to lack of information and based on the animal studies on nicotine.